How Does A 1 Week Pregnant Stomach Feel? | Expecting Insights

 Hormones play a crucial role during early pregnancy.
 At one week pregnant, levels of progesterone begin to rise significantly.
 This hormone helps maintain the uterine lining and supports early fetal development.
 Increased progesterone can lead to feelings of fatigue and bloating.

-The hormone human chorionic gonadotropin (hCG) starts to rise after implantation, influencing symptoms like nausea and breast tenderness later on.
+The hormone human chorionic gonadotropin (hCG) starts to rise only after implantation, influencing symptoms like nausea and breast tenderness later on.
 However, these effects are often not felt until a few weeks into the pregnancy.

 Can emotional changes affect how my stomach feels at one week pregnant?